Tag Archive for: Worcestershire & Birmingham Canal

 Best days out boating on the canals this spring

-Drifters offers day boat hire from 20 locations in England and Wales.
-With prices starting from just £10 per person, it’s a great way to get the family together for a memorable day out cruising through the countryside this spring.
+With prices starting from just £10 per person, hiring a canal boat for the day is a great way to get the family together for a memorable day out cruising through the countryside.

-Boats range in size and can accommodate between eight and 12 people.
+Our day boats vary in size and can accommodate up to 12 people.
 Full tuition is included so if you are new to narrow boating, you can get the hang of steering, mooring up and working the locks.

 All our day boats are equipped with cutlery, crockery and a kettle, and most also have a toilet, cooker and fridge.
 So you can plan a picnic afloat or stop off for lunch at a canalside pub along the way.

-To help you plan your family day out afloat this spring, we’ve listed our top 10 destinations for day boat hire:
+To help you plan your family day out canal boating this spring, we’ve listed our top 10 destinations for day boat hire:

 1. Staffordshire: Navigate through the countryside for a pub lunch at Hopwas